 Most of us who have pets have had that thought at one time or another.
 I have felt that at home, and at work.
 For 16 years at the San Diego Zoo Safari Park, I held a variety of positions, including mammal keeper, which allowed me to care for everything from anteaters to elephants.
 The mammals I work with today aren’t quite as exotic, but they’re just as interesting.
-And my zoo experience gave me much of the education and many of the skills I now use to train dogs.
+And my zoo experience gave me much of the education and many of the skills I now use to be a San Diego dog trainer.

 HIGHLY SKILLED.
 HIGHLY QUALIFIED.